 I feel so vulnerable when I see her sleeping beside me, emotions comes and I don’t even know what are those..
 Love..
 Compassion..fear.

-I remember reading one of Brene Brown’s book and she discussed about foreboding joy and how the moment you feel joy seeing your child so beautiful and full of life then you suddenly fear of loosing her and something will happen to her just comes in a snap.
+I remember reading one of Brene Brown’s book The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are“> she discussed about foreboding joy and how the moment you feel joy seeing your child so beautiful and full of life then you suddenly fear of loosing her and something will happen to her just comes in a snap.
 Now I get what she meant.

 Then fear of being not good enough mother comes.
 Yesterday my mom unintentionally blurted out that I am acting like I don’t have a child yet.
 As I am rushing to an appointment while my husband taking care Summer.
 I don’t know what she meant but That’s a low blow to me because I think I already am doing my best.

 And I have a full time job.
-I felt down for a while and just dismiss that after realising that it is not true.
+I felt down for a while and just dismissed that after realising that it is not true.

 Also lots of thoughts about: